dametreusv/world_development_indicators/README.md

 # World_Development_Indicators

-This project uses world development indicators to provide a way for multinational companies to diversify their operational structure through classification.
+This project uses world development indicators to provide a way for multinational companies to diversify their operational structure through classification modeling.

-The dataset is too large to upload or even compress onto github but it may be downloaded [here](https://datacatalog.worldbank.org/dataset/world-development-indicators).
+To download the datasets click [here](https://datacatalog.worldbank.org/dataset/world-development-indicators).

 ## Table of Contents
 --------------------------